ReSearchITEng/kubeadm-playbook/README.md

 Similar k8s install on physical/vagrant/vms (byo - on premises) projects you may want to check, but all below are without kubeadm (as opposed to this project)
 - https://github.com/kubernetes/contrib/tree/master/ansible -> the official k8s ansible, but without kubeadm, therefore the processes will run on the nodes, not in docker containers
+- https://github.com/dcj/ansible-kubeadm-cluster -> very simple cluster, does not (currently) have: ingresses, helm, addons, proxy support, vagrant support, persistent volumes, etc.
-- https://github.com/apprenda/kismatic -> very big project by apprenda, it supports cluster upgrades, etc.
+- https://github.com/apprenda/kismatic -> very big project by apprenda, it supports cluster upgrades
 - https://github.com/kubernetes-incubator/kargo -> plans to use kubeadm in the future, for the activities kubeadm can do.

 URL page of this project: https://researchiteng.github.io/kubeadm-playbook/

 ## USING with Vagrant
 For using vagrant on one or multiple machines with bridged interface (public_network and ports accessible) all machines must have 1st interface as the bridged interface (so k8s processes will bind automatically to it).
 For this, use this script: vagrant_bridged_demo.sh.